getAlby/oauth2server/README.md

 	```

 To do:
-- more scopes
-- websocket proxy
 - budget feature

 ## Admin API

-There is no authentication here, so the `/admin/..` route should not be accesible from outside a trusted network.
+There is currently no authentication here, so the `/admin/..` routes should not be accesible from outside a trusted network.

 | Endpoint | Response Fields | Description |
 |----------|-------|-------------|